codeplaysoftware/portFFT/README.md

 By default the library assumes subgroup size of 32 is used.
 If that is not supported by the device it is running on, the subgroup size can be set using `SYCLFFT_TARGET_SUBGROUP_SIZE`.

-## Known issues

-* Some configurations may not run on CPU and iGPU due to a known [compiler issue](https://github.com/intel/llvm/issues/7868)

 ## Troubleshooting

 The library should compile without error on our supported platforms.